NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 configuration file by providing thorough explanations and recommendations.

-If you are not familiar with the generation of PDS4 SPICE archives I would recommend you to first read TODO in such a way that you get familiar with some concepts that are discussed in the following sections.
+If you are not familiar with the generation of PDS4 SPICE archives I would recommend you to first read the chapter :ref:`source/20_spice_kernel_archive_description:SPICE Kernel Archive Description` in such a way that you get familiar with some concepts that are discussed in the following sections.

 Configuration File Format